wp-plugins/limit-posts/readme.txt

 Tags: limit posts, limit number of posts, limit publish, limit post creation, limit post type, limit user, posts per user, restrict posts, restrict number of posts
 Requires at least: 4.0.0
 Tested up to: 4.2.2
-Stable tag: 1.0.2
+Stable tag: 1.0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin to allow administrators to limit the number of posts a user can publish in a given time period.
+A plugin to allow administrators to limit the number of posts a user can publish or submit for review in a given time period.

 == Description ==

-This plugin allows you to limit the number of posts (any post type, including custom post types) that a user can publish within a specified time period.
+This plugin allows you to limit the number of posts (any post type, including custom post types) that a user can publish or submit for review within a specified time period.

 You can set up as many limits as you like, for different post types, different user roles, whatever you like.
 When a user tries to create a new post, the limits are checked, if the user has exceeded any of the limits, they wont be able to publish.